-For the college undergrad, the biggest question you need to ask yourself is why — why are you interested in going straight through and getting your MBA right after your bachelor’s degree?
-The top-ranked programs will not even admit you if you don’t have at least several years of experience, and a freshly minted MBA with little or no job experience is often in a much tougher job hunt than a recent college grad with little or no job experience.
+For the college undergrad, the biggest question you need to ask yourself is why you are interested in going straight through and getting your MBA right after your bachelor’s degree?
+The top-ranked programs will not even admit you if you don’t have at least several years of work experience, and a freshly minted MBA with little or no job experience is often a much tougher job hunt than a recent college grad with little or no job experience.

 Finally, there is the question of the economy.
-Some people think it’s a good hedge to get an MBA during an economic slowdown — a safe haven — rather than face the tough job market; however, when the economy is bad, even having an MBA is no guarantee of obtaining a lucrative job offer.
+Some people think it’s a good hedge to get an MBA during an economic slowdown – a safe haven – rather than face the tough job market; however, when the economy is bad, even having an MBA is no guarantee of obtaining a lucrative job offer.
 The best advice?
-Talk to recruiters and MBA career placement counselors — and read the current trends in magazines such as Business Week, Success, U.S. News and World Report.
+Talk to recruiters and MBA career placement counselors–and read the current trends in magazines such as Business Week, Success, U.S. News & World Report.

 MBA Enrollment Trends

 The number of MBA degrees conferred annually has seen explosive growth over the last few decades, going from under 5,000 MBAs in 1960 to more than 100,000 MBAs in 2000 — and now averaging more than 150,000 annually, according to the National Center for Education Statistics (NCES).
 Enrollment is also influenced by the economy, and as the economy turns toward a downturn, both recent grads and displaced workers head back to earn their MBAs.